-Investigators and institutions: Sanjay Basu (PI) and Joseph Rigdon, Stanford University.
+Investigators and institution: Sanjay Basu (PI) and Joseph Rigdon, Stanford University.

 The Influence of the Food Environment on Childhood Obesity

-Investigators and institutions: Sara Bleich (PI), Kelly Bower, Rachel Johnson Thornton, and Julia Wolfson, Johns Hopkins University.
+Investigators and institution: Sara Bleich (PI), Kelly Bower, Rachel Johnson Thornton, and Julia Wolfson, Johns Hopkins University.

 Assessing the Impact of Food Restrictions under SNAP on Food Choice by Children and Families